 However, there are other Hebrew words in the Old Testament translated Lord and God.
-These, while sometimes applied to Jehovah, are also sometimes prophetically applied to Jesus; sometimes to one or more of the angels; and sometimes even to heathen rulers, and heathen gods.
+These, while sometimes applied to Jehovah, are also sometimes prophetically applied to Jesus; sometimes to one or more of the angels; and sometimes even to heathen rulers and heathen gods.
 There are three of these Hebrew words-adon, Adonai, and elohim.
 The most frequent application of adon is to great and mighty ones of the earth.
 Adonai is always applied to deity, but not always to Jehovah.
-For example in Psalms 110:5, we read, "the Lord at thy right hand shall strike through kings in the day of his wrath."
-Here the name Lord is a translation of the Hebrew word Adonai, and refers to Christ, while the pronoun "thy" refers to Jehovah.
+For example, in Psalm 110:5 we read, "The Lord at thy right hand shall strike through kings in the day of his wrath."
+Here the name Lord is a translation of the Hebrew words Adonai, and refers to Christ, while the pronoun "thy" refers to Jehovah.